Double vanilla birthday cake

 Stand mixer with paddle attachment*

 *You can use a hand mixer instead.
-A whisk can work too, but your cake batter butter will need to be melted and your frosting butter will need to be at room temperature.
+A whisk can work too, but your cake batter butter will need to be melted and your frosting butter will need to be soft to the touch at room temperature.

 Preheat your oven to 350 degrees.
 And if you haven't already, ensure that your eggs, butter and milk for your cake batter are all at room temperature.